aragonzkresearch/leagueofidentity/README.md

 	- The `DAO` of `@oldcrypto.com` can be created in the obvious way by issuing corresponding `tokens` to users of Gmail accounts with domain `@oldcrypto`.
 	- `LoI` can issue tokens to the holders of valid digital identity cards (`DIC`) and this would allow to create e.g., a `DAO` of the citizens of a given town or the DAO of < 18 years old teenagers.
 	- `LoI` can issue tokens corresponding to Instagram accounts with more than 1 million of followers thus creating a `DAO of Influencers`.
 	- `LoI` can issue tokens corresponding to Ethereum NFTs held in a smart contract.
-The `LoI` token can be then used as a `bridge` in other blockchains or can be used in Ethereum itself for other functionalities: e.g., ZK proofs, encrypted data for DAO memembers.
+The `LoI` token can be then used as a `bridge` in other blockchains or can be used in Ethereum itself for other functionalities: e.g., ZK proofs, encrypted data for DAO members.
 	- `LoI` can issue tokens corresponding to Facebook accounts who are members of a given Facebook page and the `LoI` token can be then used e.g., on Ethereum or other blockchains as a mean to create a DAO of the members of that page.
-In particular the admins of the page can create a bridge between Facebook and web3 applications.
+In particular the administrators of the page can create a bridge between Facebook and web3 applications.

-Moreover we envions the signature to satisfy the following property:
+Moreover we require the signature to satisfy the following property:
 * Efficient on-chain verification.
 The verification of the signature should be efficient for web3 applications.
 For instance, it is efficient to verify signatures of digital identity cards off-chain but verifying such signatures on Ethereum would consume too much GAS.
 Instead, the `LoI` tokens for digital identity cards can be used to produce signatures that are efficiently verifiable in Ethereum and other blockchains.

 We stress that `LoI` aims at offering both encryption and authentication/signatures at the same time: satisfying these two properties together is usually more challenging than achieving just one of them.